arouyan/lakeFS/docs/reference/glossary.md

 ## Data pipeline reproducibility

-Reproducibility in data pipelines is the ability to recreate an issue that occurred in the pipeline.
+Reproducibility in data pipelines is the ability to repeat a process.
+An example of this is recreating an issue that occurred in the pipeline.
 Reproducibility allows for the controlled manufacture of an error to debug and troubleshoot it at a later point in time.
 Reproducing a data pipeline issue is a challenge that most data engineers face on a daily basis.
-Learn more about how lakeFS supports data pipeline [reproducibilit](https://docs.lakefs.io/use_cases/reproducibility.html)y.
+Learn more about how lakeFS supports data pipeline [reproducibility](https://docs.lakefs.io/use_cases/reproducibility.html).
+Other use cases include running ad-hoc queries (useful for data science), review, and backfill.

 ## Data quality testing